 - Assessment tests to evaluate trainee’s understanding due to this course

-- RoSPA-Approved globally recognized certificates for trainees on completion of course
+- RoSPA assured globally recognized certificates for trainees on completion of course

-On passing the end test, the RoSPA-Approved e-certificate will be awarded to trainees in PDF format.
+On passing the end test, the RoSPA assured e-certificate will be awarded to trainees in PDF format.
 The certificate shows the following information on it:

 - Trainee name